 The performances by Trinity Wall Street, as part of their Time's Arrow Festival in February and March, directed by the world renowned opera director Christopher Alden, were featured in the New York Times Fall Preview.

-Artemisia, a new opera by Laura Schwendinger with Libretto by Ginger Strand, is an opera of passion, betrayal and art in 17th century Italy based upon the life of famed female Italian painter Artemisia Gentileschi (1593 –c.1656)
+Artemisia, an by Laura Schwendinger with Libretto by Ginger Strand, is an opera of passion, betrayal and art in 17th century Italy based upon the life of famed female Italian painter Artemisia Gentileschi (1593 –c.1656)

-Coming MARCH 2019, to Trinity NY in chamber orchestra premiere, Time's Arrow Festival with Christopher Alden
+NY in orchestra premiere, Time's Arrow Festival with Christopher Alden

 Time’s Arrow Festival